The following books contain biographical information on the Supreme Court Justices.

 The second resource, the SCOTUSblog Statistics and StatPacks, is organized by term.
 For this reason, it might be easier to utilize the Supreme Court Database since your emphasis will be on researching specific justices.
 StatPacks contain data on voting relationships, oral arguments, and other similar topics.
 This resource might be useful for comparing voting behavior of justices across a specific term.

-Search for the name of a Justice through our catalog, WorldCat Local, to find books, articles, biographical information, and resources authored by any of the Justices.
+Search for the name of a Justice through our catalog, WorldCat Discovery, to find books, articles, biographical information, and resources authored by any of the Justices

 Discover.
 Create.
 Succeed.